themasproject/promotr/README.md

 # Promotr

-An AI-powered marketing automation pipeline for independent musicians.
+An AI-powered marketing automation pipeline for The M.A.S.
+Project.
 Give it a ticket URL and it drafts, reviews, and distributes promotional content across concert listing sites and social media — with a human approval gate before anything gets posted.

 ---